Table of Contents

 The Renee Crown Honor’s Program’s mission is to promote the development of students as scholars and professionals who will carry forward the principles of innovation and imagination.
 Students may apply as entering freshman or in January or May following the freshman year.
 Honor’s students complete an honor’s thesis.
 For more information about the thesis requirement, see Honors Thesis – Pubic Health Majors.

 Many options exist for public health students who wish to study abroad.
 For students who wish to spend a semester abroad, Syracuse University Abroad operates eight Study Abroad Centers where Syracuse University and other university students reside and study.
 In addition, Syracuse University maintains partnerships with over 60 World Partner programs.
 Short-term and summer programs are also available.
 Liberal arts courses are offered at the Syracuse University Center programs and at the World Partner Programs.
-For students interested in studying public health while abroad, public health core courses are available at World Partner programs in Kenya (Nairobi University or SIT Kenya), Denmark (DIS Copenhagen), Sweden (DIS Stockholm), South Africa (SIT South Africa), or Australia (University of Queensland, University of New South Wales, or University of Sidney).
+For students interested in studying public health while abroad, public health core courses are available at World Partner programs in SIT Kenya), Denmark (DIS Copenhagen), Sweden (DIS Stockholm), South Africa (SIT South Africa), or Australia (University of Queensland, University of New South Wales, or University of Sidney).

 To receive academic credit, students must participate in a Syracuse University or World Partners study abroad program.
 Students wishing to study with a non-affiliated program and receive academic credit must complete the Special Case Petitioning Process.
 Note: this process should be initiated 9-12 months in advance of the anticipated study abroad semester.